Use simple patterns, metallic threads, bright colors, and fun accessories to create gorgeous friendship bracelets for adults.

 If you don’t want to add any additional embellishments, you’re all done!
 If you would like to add some colored rhinestones to the front of the bracelet, continue reading below.

-How to Add Rhinestones or Charms to a Friendship Bracelet:
+How to Add Rhinestones to a Friendship Bracelet:

 To add rhinestones, look for a “rhinestone chain” at either your local craft store or jewelry making store.
 You can usually find them in opaque colors or clear.